Emotional Connections in Branding

 Proof That It Works

 Let’s look at a couple of iconic brand examples like Apple and Google.
-Apple is able to command a significantly higher price for its products than its competitors because it has always marketed base on emotions.
+Apple is able to command a higher price for its products than its competitors because it has always marketed based on emotions.
 Using an Apple product makes you feel empowered, creative, and part of a certain lifestyle.
+They aren’t selling products; they’re selling the emotions of using the product.
 Buying an iPhone instead of a less expensive but relatively equal product, is an emotional decision.

 Google works the same way.
 They dominate the search engine market because it feels smart, fast, and simple to use.
-It’s why 5 of the top 10 most popular apps added to phones are provided by Google.
+No other search engine has been able to come close to creating the same feeling over the past 20 years.

-By the way these two brands have the top two spots on the list for overall brand value at $154.1 billion and $82.5 billion respectively, according to Forbes.
+By the way, these two brands have continuously been listed among the top spots for overall brand value, with Apple landing as the most valuable for 10 years running.
 So emotional branding obviously works as an effective marketing strategy that supports the bottom line of business.

 Time to Get Emotional

 Ready to get emotional about your brand, but not sure where to start?
 Check out our 5-step process to defining your brand essence.
-Then, answer this one big question: How does our brand make people feel?
+Then, answer this important question: How does your brand make people feel?
 Once you figure that out, use it to drive your marketing decisions.
 And don’t be afraid to make those decisions based on your emotions—it’s human nature, after all.

 Did this spark an idea?
 Let's talk!